Time Series Classification by Class-Specific Mahalanobis Distance Measures: Related Works

-As already stated, The DTW is one of the most accurate distance function for time-series classification.
-The DTW was invented to recognize spoken words~\citep{sakoe1978dpa}, but it is also used for various problems such as handwriting recognition~\citep{bahlmann2004wio,niels2005udt}, chromosome classification~\citep{legrand2007ccu}, networking~\citep{springerlink:10.1007/978-3-642-15880-3_8} or shape retrieval~\citep{TPAMI.2005.21,marzal2006cbs}.

-For simplicity, consider two time series $x$ and $y$ of equal length ($n$).
-Recall that the $l_p$ distance between two time series is if $p$ is a positive integer or $\max_{i=1,\ldots,n} |x_i - y_i|$ if $p=\infty$.
-The $l_1$ distance is also called the Manhattan distance whereas the $l_2$ distance is the Euclidean distance.

-The intuition behind the DTW is that one could speak the same sentence by speeding up and slowing down without changing the meaning of the sounds.
-The DTW is a generalization of the $l_p$ distance which allows the data to be realigned.
-To compute the DTW between $x$ and $y$, you must find a many-to-many matching between the data points in $x$ and the data points in $y$.
+The Dynamic Time Warping distance (DTW) is a generalization of the Minkowski distance which allows the data to be realigned~\citep{itakura1975mpr,sakoe1978dpa}.
+To compute the DTW between $\mathbf{x}$ and $\mathbf{y}$, you must find a many-to-many matching between the data points in $\mathbf{x}$ and the data points in $\mathbf{y}$.
 That is each data point from one series must be matched with at least one data point with the other series.
-One such matching is the trivial one, which maps the first data point from $x$ to the first data point in $y$, the second data point in $x$ to the second data point in $y$, and so on.
-Write the set matches $(i,j)$ as $\Gamma$ so that the trivial matching is just $\Gamma=\{(1,1), (2,2), \ldots, (n,n) \}$.
-The $l_p$ cost corresponding to a matching is defined as if $p$ is in an integer or $\max_{(i,j)\in \Gamma} |x_i - y_j|$ if $p=\infty$.
-Typically, $p$ is either 1 or 2: for our purposes we assume $p=2$.
-For a given $p$, the DTW is defined as the minimal cost over all allowed matchings $\Gamma$.
-Typically, we require matchings to be monotonic: if both $(i,j)$ and $(i+1,j')$ are in $\Gamma$ then $j'\geq j$, that is, we cannot warp back in time.
-Moreover, some matches might be forbidden, maybe because the data points are too far apart~\citep{itakura1975mpr,sakoe1978dpa}. \cite{Yu20112787} has proposed learning this warping constraint from the data.
-Except when $p= \infty$, the DTW fails to satisfy the triangle inequality: the DTW is not a metric distance.
+One such matching is the trivial one, which maps the first data point from $\mathbf{x}$ to the first data point in $\mathbf{y}$, the second data point in $\mathbf{x}$ to the second data point in $\mathbf{y}$, and so on.
+A matching can be written as a list of pairs of indexes with one index in the first time series and one index in the other.
+For example, the trivial matching is just $\Gamma=\{(1,1), (2,2), \ldots, (n,n) \}$.
+The Minkowski distance corresponding to a matching is defined as $\sqrt[p]{\sum_{(i,j)\in \Gamma} |x_i - y_j|^p}$.
+Typically, $p$ is either 1 or 2: for our purposes we choose $p=2$.